Benzocaine/ menthol lozenges

 - if you have allergies to medicines, foods, or other substances

 Some MEDICINES MAY INTERACT with benzocaine/menthol lozenges.
-Because little, if any, of benzocaine/menthol lozenges is absorbed into the blood, the risk of it interacting with another medicine is low.
+Because little, if any, of benzocaine/menthol lozenges are absorbed into the blood, the risk of it interacting with another medicine is low.

 Ask your health care provider if benzocaine/menthol lozenges may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.